getappmap/appmap-ruby/README.md

 Optional list of fully qualified class and method names.
 Separate class and method names with period (`.`) for class methods and hash (`#`) for instance methods.

+**functions**

+Optional list of `class, function` pairs.
+The `package` name is used to place the function within the class map, and does not have to match the folder or gem name.
+The primary use of `functions` is to apply specific labels to functions whose source code is not accessible (e.g., it's in a Gem).
+For functions which are part of the application code, using `@label` or `@labels` in code comments to apply labels.

 # Labels